IATI/iati-publisher-docs/docs/profile.rst

     :alt: A screenshot of where to find 'Your Profile' in IATI Publisher's user menu (while the user is signed in)

     Figure 1: Accessing 'Your Profile' from IATI Publisher's top-right dropdown menu.

-You can edit the following on your profile page:

-* Name
-* Username
-* Email address
-* Language preference
-* Password